Recording the context of a user session

 window.Meticulous?.context.recordFeatureFlag('checkoutFlowStyle', 'v3');

-To learn how Meticulous tests these recorded feature flags, see Testing Feature Flags with Meticulous.
+To learn how Meticulous tests the flags you record, see Testing Feature Flags with Meticulous.

 Recording custom context